 - Handle up to 4 children, using 3 rides (third one being a Mega Rider Swing Seat that supports 2 kids)

-As previously mentioned, I really liked the this swing I found at a local store but at $2700, it was just too expensive.
+I really liked the this swing set (pix below) I found at a local store but at $2700, it was just too expensive.
 Instead, I am going to try to create a slightly different version of it.

-- MAIN BEAM – This is the horizontal beam that will carry the bulk of the weight.
+- Main Beam – This is the horizontal beam that will carry the bulk of the swinging weight.
 It needs to resist the vertical and angular forces as well as to provide torsional rigidity (i.e. twisting).
 I’ve elected to utilize a 4 x 6 x 12 ft long PT lumber (12 extra inches on either side so the effective span would be about 10 ft)

-- VERTICAL SUPPORTS – Use 4 x 4 x 10 ft PT lumber with contiguous load-bearing beams, attached to a 30-degree triangular base for stability;
+- Vertical + Horizontal Supports – Use 4 x 4 x 10 ft PT lumber with contiguous load-bearing beams, attached to a 30-degree triangular base for stability;

-- VERTICAL SUPPORT BRACES – 2 x 6 PT to tie in vertical pieces
+- Ground Support Braces – 2 x 6 PT to tie in vertical pieces

 |1||Swing-N-Slide Extra-Duty Swing Seat (green)||Link|